Work Experience Program

 Vocational Rehabilitation (VR) Vendor Services

 Employment Services provided to VR Participants are designed to assist in securing & maintaining integrated, competitive employment.
-This includes services provided both prior to & after job placement.
+This includes services provided both before and & after job placement.
 Services can include developing employability skills, assisting with job development, providing job leads, assisting with the interview process, and Job Coaching.

 Self-Advocacy Training is a service designed to prepare individuals on how to better communicate their strengths, abilities, interest, and needs when interviewing with potential employers or applying to trade schools, colleges, or universities.
 Students who participate in this service learn how to represent themselves and make decisions that affect their lives.
 Throughout the training, students learn skills that increase confidence and self-esteem while helping them develop a sense of independence and self-empowerment.